 Swing Caddie SC200 ($350)

-Our top pick for personal launch monitors is the Swing Caddie SC 200, the latest from Voice Caddie.
-It's the most affordable, fairly accurate and even talks to you.
+The Swing Caddie SC 200, from Voice Caddie. is also among the most affordable, it's fairly accurate and even talks to you.
 The best part is that's also very easy to use.

 While it doesn't actually measure spin rate (which is one of the most valuable features of Trackman, for example), it gives you plenty of other information.
 Like Trackman and Flightscope, it uses Doppler radar, which is amazing, considering its size is close to that of an iPhone 6.
 And unlike some other portable devices, it's self-contained; no need to pair it with a phone.
 It uses four AAA batteries and comes with a remote control.